 The Need for Yoga

 With this in mind, that’s why we need Yoga.
-Our practice teaches us to tune into our thoughts and our actions, making us aware of the things that trigger us and the steps we need to take.
+Our practice teaches us to tune into our thoughts and actions, making us aware of the things that trigger us and the steps we need to take.
 At the same time, Yoga also floods the body with “feel-good” hormones, making us healthier, happier, and more active.
-Most of all, Yoga poses, meditation, and breathing techniques reset our endocrine systems and put a halt to the physical and chemical stress cycle.
+Most of all, Yoga poses, meditation, and breathing techniques reset our endocrine systems and halt the physical and chemical stress cycle.

 © Copyright – Aura Wellness Center – Publications Division